 The Sinfin District Centre has a large ASDA supermarket, together with the Ferrers Arms pub already mentioned, Post Office, a number of small shops, library and doctor’s surgery.
 The present ASDA store opened in 2000, replacing a smaller store on another part of the site.
 Various other small shops and takeaways are dotted in convenient small groups around Sinfin.

-On the northern outskirts of Sinfin is the Foresters’ Leisure Park with a multiplex cinema, bingo hall, bowling alley, fast food restaurants and the Oast House hotel and pub.
+On the northern outskirts of Sinfin is the Foresters’ Leisure Park with a multiplex cinema, bingo hall, bowling alley, fast food restaurants and the Oast House pub and hotel.
 The Park takes its name from the Sherwood Foresters Regiment, whose Normanton Barracks used to occupy the site.

 Sinfin has four primary schools, a pre-school day centre and a secondary school.
 The secondary school was badly damaged by fire in 2006, and classes were held in temporary accommodation whilst it was being rebuilt.
 The new school, extended and with improved facilities including its own wind turbine power generation, opened in 2008.
 In 2013, it became the City of Derby Academy.

 There are Church of England (St Stephen’s) and Roman Catholic (Holy Spirit) churches, and Sinfin Moor Church which holds services for Church of England, United Reformed and Methodist.
 Perhaps surprisingly, for an area whose population includes many Asians, there are no mosques or temples: the nearest are situated in Normanton.

 Sinfin is connected to Derby City Centre by buses which are very frequent during the day on Mondays to Saturdays, and provide a good, though less frequent service, in the evenings and on Sundays.
 In 2009, the local operator, Arriva, introduced a dedicated fleet of accessible double deck buses on route 38; in 2014 these were replaced by yet another new fleet, branded Arriva Sapphire, finished to a high standard and equipped with wifi and power points.